ggandor/lightspeed.nvim/README.md

 By mapping to the special key `<Plug>Lightspeed_omni_s`, you can search in the whole window area, instead of just a given direction.
-In this case, the matches are sorted by their distance from the cursor, advancing in concentric circles.
+In this case, the matches are sorted by their screen distance from the cursor, advancing in concentric circles.
 This is a very different mental model, but has its own merits too.

 ### 1-character search (f/t)